 Both of these tool types fall under the umbrella of website feedback tools.

 Let’s demystify website feedback once and for all!

-Disclaimer: The information presented in this article was collected from publicly available sources as of this blog post’s publication date, December 1, 2022.
+Disclaimer: The information presented in this article was collected from publicly available sources and updated as of 24th January 2024.

 Table of contents